sudorobotics/SudoFlex/README.md

 | STA | Status led.
 This led turns on if sampling frequency is too high for the current algorithm execution or sampling frequency is zero. |

 # Minimum Connections
-In order to start developing with SudoFlex board, one has to make minimum connections as shown on the figure below.
+In order to start developing with SFB1 board, one has to make minimum connections as shown on the figure below.
 First, regulated 3.3V power must be supplied to the board.
-Second, a UART-USB converter board should be connected to the SudoFlex board to make a programming and logging interface connection with SudoFlex-Configurator running on the computer.
+Second, a UART-USB converter board should be connected to the SFB1 board to make a programming and logging interface connection with SudoFlex-Configurator running on the computer.
 UART-USB converter boards are common in the market and can be obtained easily at reasonable prices.
 Both FTDI and CH340 based boards are perfectly convenient, however CH340 based boards may need driver installation.

 ![Minimum-connections](res/0_MinimumConnections_bb.png)